 Guilt vs. Shame

-If one third of American women have experienced abortion, why is it that you rarely hear anyone confess to this choice?
-Abortion is typically cloaked in secrecy.
-Post-abortive silence speaks volumes about the post-abortive shame that is often associated with this choice.
+If an average of one third of American women have experienced abortion, why is it that you rarely hear anyone confess to this choice?
+Abortion is typically cloaked in secrecy due to the potential for shame and societal rejection.
+Post-abortive silence speaks volumes about the depth of post-abortive shame that is often associated with this choice.

-Even if hearts were coerced or harassed into the abortion, many come to the point of recognition that they should have fought harder not to have the abortion.
+Even if women were coerced or harassed into the abortion decision, many come to the point of realization that they could have fought harder not to have the abortion.
 It doesn’t matter if these conclusions are accurate or not.
 Post-abortion emotions can be complicated to understand.